Absentee Voting Information

-- Absentee Ballots for the November 3, 2020 Election are now available in the City Clerk’s Office.
+- Absentee Ballots may be obtained in the City Clerk’s Office.

 - Any questions about absentee voting can be directed to the City Clerk’s Office by calling 603-225-8500 or via email at firstname.lastname@example.org.

 Any qualified voter can vote by absentee in New Hampshire.
 To qualify, you must not be able to appear in-person on Election Day due to: